SimulationTools/SimulationTools/Source/Documentation/English/Guides/Numerical Relativity.md

      "CoordinateTransformations",{}],

    GuideSection[
-     "DataAnalysis",{"WaveformOverlap" -> "Compute the phase- and time-maximised overlap of two DataTables"}],
+     "DataAnalysis",{"WaveformMatch" -> "Compute the phase- and time-maximised overlap of two DataTables"}],

    GuideSection[
      "NRExport",{"ExportNumericalRelativitySimulation" -> "Export various data from a simulation to a given directory"}]},